Read on to find out all about Red Aquarium Plants! These beautiful varieties will surely make your aquascape pop with vibrancy.

 Botanical Name: Ludwigia arcuata

-This is another easy to maintain plant that just needs extra lighting to turn orange to red.
+This is another easy-to-maintain choice of red aquarium plants that just need extra lighting to turn orange to red.
 Pruning the top of the stem produces new shoots from the newly formed node.
 Doing this repeatedly grants you the look that most hobbyists aim for.
-Additional iron supplements can help bring out the red tones of this plant.

 6. Water Purslane